 The worst that can happen if you gorge on salt and eat too much is that your kidneys will not absorb it all.
 In other words, you won’t use it.
-Salt craving are a sign of needing more salt.
-Not having enough salt causes an imbalance in your bodies fluid-salt-electrolyte system.
+Salt craving is a sign of needing more salt.
+Not having enough salt causes an imbalance in your body's fluid-salt-electrolyte system.

 This is why sportspeople consume Gatorade and other electrolyte drinks.
 The problem with those drinks is the other garbage they contain.
 Wouldn’t it be simpler to throw a little salt and lemon in your water after a workout?
 Or eat a few olives before the workout?

 Despite all of this established science low-salt diets are still frequently prescribed by doctors.

 “The origin of the myth all goes back to the moment we stopped looking at salt as an essential, life-giving force — and started seeing it as a hedonistic indulgence, a human appetite to be managed as opposed to trusted.”
 Dr. DiNicolantonio

 Expert Population Data is used to form and perpetuate myths like this more often than you might think.
 There never was any real science that too much salt is harmful.
 Or that salt is addictive (depending on your age and country of origin you may or may not have been taught this myth).
 But because people with low salt diets ate more salt when it was available, it was decided salt must be addictive.
 Hopefully, you can see the lack of reasoning here.
 If we take starving people and give them an endless supply of broccoli, and they respond by eating a lot more broccoli than they did before it was available, does that mean broccoli is addictive?